uc-cdis/compose-services/README.md

 **NOTE**: Only one of the two environment variables can be active at a time.
 The data commons will prefer `DICTIONARY_URL` over `PATH_TO_SCHEMA_DIR`.
 To reduce confusion, keep the variable you're not using commented out.

 There are 3 nodes that are required for the dev (default) portal--`case`, `experiment`, and `aliquot`.
-If you remove any one of these, then you will also need to change the `APP` environment variable in `portal-service`, in addition to changing the `DICTIONARY_URL` or `PATH_TO_SCHEMA` field.
+If you remove any one of these, then you will also need to [change](https://github.com/uc-cdis/compose-services/blob/master/docs/cheat_sheet.md) the `APP` environment variable in `portal-service`, in addition to changing the `DICTIONARY_URL` or `PATH_TO_SCHEMA` field.

-As this is a change to the Docker Compose configuration, you will need to restart the Docker Compose to apply the changes.
+As this is a change to the Docker Compose configuration, you will need to restart the Docker Compose (`docker-compose restart`) to apply the changes.

 ### Enabling data upload to s3